 7. Drinking Straws

-We have seen a lot of restaurant already switching from the traditional plastic straws which is great!
-However we still have a long way to go.
+We have seen a lot of restaurants already switching from the traditional plastic straws which is great!
+However, we still have a long way to go.
 Plastic straws can easily be replaced by bamboo, stainless steel, glass straws or simply no straw at all.
 The best part is you can re-use them all... even the no straw option…;)

 8. Shampoo Bars

 Did you know shampoo bars could replace 552 million bottles a year?
 That is 552 plastic bottles that are thrown away ending up as waste.
-We think, we can do better.
-There are a variety of shampoo bars that have recently hit the market which aren’t only easy to take on your travels (and much lighter!) they also don’t create waste.
+We think we can do better.
+There are a variety of shampoo bars that have recently hit the market which isn’t only easy to take on your travels (and much lighter!) they also don’t create waste.
 It’s a win, win situation.

 9. Produce Bags